-R1234yf is significantly more expensive than R134a because of limited supplies and the fact that Honeywell has a worldwide monopoly on their refrigerant.
-The current price as of July 2016 is around $660 to $675 for a 10 lb. container, which is $66 to $67 per pound!
+R-1234yf is significantly more expensive than R134a because of limited supplies and the fact that Honeywell has a worldwide monopoly on their refrigerant.
+The price in 2016 for R-1234yf was around $660 to $675 for a 10 lb. container, which is $66 to $67 per pound!
 Ouch!
 In 2019, a 10 lb. container of R-1234yf is still around $650, and the average retail price of an 8 oz. can is in an auto parts store is around $40!
-This compares to $4 to $5 for a small can of R134a.
-The price of R1234yf should slowly come down as production ramps up to meet a growing demand.
-Honeywell recently licensed a company in China (Juhua Corp.) to start making the refrigerant for the Asian market.
+This compares to $4 to $5 for a small can of R-134a.
+The price of R-1234yf should slowly come down as production ramps up to meet a growing demand.

 Other hydrocarbon and hydrocarbon-blend refrigerants (such as propane, butane and others) have also been considered as alternative refrigerants, but would require some type of secondary loop cooling configuration and special safety features to keep the potentially explosive vapors away from the passenger compartment.
 Many states ban the use of flammable refrigerants in motor vehicles (except for use in refrigerated truck trailer cooling units).

-Professional service equipment for R1234yf includes a leak check feature built into the recovery and recharging machine.
-The equipment also includes a refrigerant identifier to make sure the vehicle's A/C system contains R1234yf and not some other refrigerant.
+Professional service equipment for R-1234yf includes a leak check feature built into the recovery and recharging machine.
+The equipment also includes a refrigerant identifier to make sure the vehicle's A/C system contains R-1234yf and not some other refrigerant.
 The service equipment must conform to SAE J2843.

 If your a/C system is leaking, the leak MUST be fixed before the shop will recharge your A/C system with refrigerant.

-Most auto makers are expected to have numerous R-1234yf applications by model year 2017 and beyond.
+In 2019, most auto makers are using R-1234yf in almost all of their cars and trucks.
 Auto makers receive fuel economy credits for vehicles that are converted to R-1234yf, which helps them achieve the new higher Corporate Average Fuel Economy (CAFE) requirements.

-Here is a list of late model vehicles sold in North America that are using R1234yf refrigerant in their air conditioning systems:
+Here is a list of late model vehicles sold in North America in 2014 and 2015 that have R-1234yf refrigerant in their air conditioning systems:

 BMW i3 Electric